MarcoPrieto2910/RuntimeCalculator/README.md

 is useful during development and local testing.

-For Windows Service deployment, it should normally be set to:
+For Windows Service deployment, it should normally be:

 ```json
 "TestMode": false